Frequently Asked Questions (FAQs)

 A reduction linocut / woodcut is a print created by a multiple colour printmaking technique developed by Pablo Picasso.
 Instead of using separate blocks to print each colour to build up the image, just one block is used.
 After printing the required number of the first colour, the block is cleaned and cut away further.
 If, for example, the print is to be created in 3 colours, after each colour is printed, the block is cut further to cut away areas where the next colour is not wanted – so that the last colour is retained within the design.

-Using the reduction technique edition numbers are often smaller, and may reduce as additional colours are added to complete the image.
+Using the reduction technique edition numbers are often smaller.
 Further quantities cannot be made as the block is destroyed as part of the printmaking process.

 Can I use images on this site?